lelanthran/Qc/README.md

 # Qc
-Qc: A quick component helper library for web components.
+Qc: A quick component helper library for DOM elements.